LJPZebra/OLU/2P-upgrade.md

 * Align the polarization of the two-photon laser within the light-sheet plane.
 Visualize the two-photon laser using a fluorescein solution.
 Rotate wave plate W2, which is installed in front of the xyz-translation stage in the fiber coupling optical pathway.
 Continue rotating the wave plate until the fluorescence signal is maximized, indicating the optimal position.

+* Note that the alignment and transmission efficiency of the hollow-core fiber in the infrared are not affected by fiber bendings.
+However, bending the fiber will indeed affect the polarization by changing its direction and ellipticity.
+Once you have set the rotation angle of wave plate W2, it is crucial not to move the fiber any further.
+If the fiber is inadvertently moved, the rotation angle of the wave plate will need to be readjusted accordingly to ensure optimal performance.
+For further information regarding the dependency of light-sheet fluorescence microscopy on polarization, please refer to [Vito et al. Optic Express 2020](https://opg.optica.org/boe/fulltext.cfm?uri=boe-11-8-4651&id=433823).

 ## Example high resolution zebrafish brain recordings (elav3:H2B-GCaMP6)

 * Left: one-photon mode excited @ 488nm